RequirementEngineering/ch-re-al169837-Gustavo-Mendoza/VoucherControl.md

 | DeliveryMan | it is the person who cares to bring the material to the administrator |

  #### Constraints
-  one of the constraints that I see is we have three windows and only one computer in it, so this could be the main barely the old computer that we have could be also a problem, when we are filling the data. all the tools doesn't have a number registration for know how much we have in the inventory.
+  one of the constraints that I see is we have three windows and only one computer in it, so this could be the main barely the old computer that we have could be also a problem, when we are filling the data. all the tools doesn't have a number registration to know how much we have in the inventory.
  #### Assumptions and dependencies
 | Assumptions(AS) and dependencies(DE) | description |
 | ----------- | ----------- |